Rethinking Meta-Learning from a Learning Lens: Method

 where $K$ denotes the number of heads, $\odot$ denotes the Hadamard product, and $\left \{ \omega_k \right \}_{k=1}^K $ denotes the learnable vectors of $\mathcal{W}$ which shares the same dimensions as the task representation, e.g., $g(\hat{\mathcal{D}}_i^s)$.
-It serves the purpose of accentuating variations across the different dimensions within the vector space.
-Note that the initial weights of the matrix are all 1, i.e., $\omega_k=1$, where Eq.\ref{eq:relation} is fine-tuned from $\omega_k=1$.
-To this end, we obtain the task relation matrix $\mathcal{M}$.
+It aims to accentuate variations across the different dimensions within the vector space.
+Note that the initial weights of the matrix are all 1, i.e., $\omega_k=1$.
+By calculating the relation between each two tasks in the same batch, we obtain the task relation matrix $\mathcal{M}$.